Explicit Acyclic Models and (Co)Chain Operations: Functorial Chain Maps

 Perhaps this equivariance argument for the shuffle sign is easier to follow using the second description of the shuffle sign, in terms of sequences $(x_1 \text{'s} \ x_2 \text{'s} \ldots\ x_{n+k} \text{'s})$ and $(x_{g1} \text{'s} \ x_{g2} \text{'s} \ldots\ x_{g(n+k)} \text{'s})$ of length $m+k$ obtained from $M$ by deleting final entries of caesura blocks and replacing remaining entries of $M_j$ by $x_j$ or $x_{gj}$.
 Shuffle permute the first sequence to $(1 \text{'s} \ 2 \text{'s}\ \ldots n \text{'s})$, with parity sign $sh(M, x)$.
 Then shuffle permute this string to the order $(g^{-1}(1) \text{'s}\ g^{-1}(2) \text{'s} \ \ldots g^{-1}(n) \text{'s})$, with parity sign $(-1)^k$.
 The composed shuffle is conjugate as a permutation of $m+k$ objects to the shuffle that moves $(x_{g1} \text{'s} \ x_{g2}\text{'s} \ldots x_{g(n+k)}\text{'s})$ to $(1 \text{'s} \ 2 \text{'s} \ldots n \text{'s})$, with sign $sh(M, gx)$. $ $\\

-Consider a basis generator $b$ of degree $k > 0$, which from Remark 15.1 of Part II means the initial entries of $1,2, \ldots n$ in $b$ occur in that order.
+{\bf Preview of the Induction.} Consider a basis generator $b$ of degree $k > 0$, which from Subsection15.1 of Part II means the initial entries in $b$ of $1,2, \ldots n$ occur in that order.
 Assume the proposition is proved in surjection degrees less than $k$.
 By Step 0 we may assume $m > 0$.
 By induction and Step 1, it suffices to prove for basis generators, where $h_{\otimes^n}$ is the contraction of $N_*(\Delta^m) ^{\otimes n}$.
 In the next five steps we will prove by induction that this formula is correct if we ignore signs.
+In Steps 2, 3, and 4 we show that most summands of the boundary terms $db$ and $d\Delta^m$ contribute 0.
+In Steps 5 and 6 we compare $h_{\otimes^n}$ applied to the remaining boundary terms with the formula for $\Phi(b \otimes \Delta^m)$.
 In the last step we deal with the signs.\\